-As a child, the family seldom, if ever, went to swim at King’s Beach.
+As a child, my family seldom, if ever, went to swim at King’s Beach.
 My father was a creature of habit and as he was raised at Schoenmakerskop, that is where we swam.
 Sometime during the 1960’s we were voluntarily taken there.
 No fights, no fuss.
 As my father had been the site foreman, the family had been given a special invite to attend.
 How could my father refuse?

 Main picture: Aerial view of the King’s Beach Playground